When Wren Ride 2024

 Your first view of Chelsea Hospital, home of the famous red-coated Chelsea Pensioner is from the river and it's worth a stop before riding along to the ‘front entrance’.

-Back on your bike, past Buckingham Palace (nothing to do with Wren) cross Traflagar Square and follow London's ancient route along the Strand to the newly pedestianised Aldwych.
-Drop into St Brides before heading down Fleet St, check out the proud old head offices of the national press, it's hard to believe that newspapers were actaully printed in these buildings!
+Back on your bike, past Buckingham Palace (nothing to do with Wren) cross Trafalgar Square and follow London's ancient route along the Strand to the newly pedestrianised Aldwych.
+Drop into St Brides before heading down Fleet St, and check out the proud old head offices of the national press, it's hard to believe that newspapers were printed in these buildings!

-Cross the FRleet River and climb Ludgate approach the magnificent west façade of St Paul's Cathedral.
+Cross the Fleet River climb Ludgate and approach the magnificent west façade of St Paul's Cathedral.

-With virtually empty roads and loads to discover, riding through the City of London on a Sunday is a cyclist’s dream and no Wren ride worth its salt would miss the Monument, the fantastic monument topped with blazing gilded ball fire.
-Although technically marking the site of an inept baker, it’s a homage to our champion!
+With virtually empty roads and loads to discover, riding through the City of London on a Sunday is a cyclist’s dream and no Wren ride worth its salt would miss the Monument, the fantastic monument topped with blazing gilded ball fire, designed by Wren and Hooke, serves not only to mark the site of the inept baker who started the fire of London, but also serves as a static telescope- I assume that was Hooke's part of the design!

 Leaving the confines of the City, the route becomes more Dickensian, following cycle paths around St Katherine’s Dock, with great views of Tower Bridge and along the cobbled streets of Wapping High St heading east to join the Thames at Canary Wharf.